| SITE MAP | ARTICLES | BRAZIL TRADE EVENTS | PARTNERS | REACHING OUT | ARCHIVES |

 world markets like a rogue wave.
 Stock markets were engulfed; credit markets froze; the global financial

-currencies sunk across developing economies.
-Nations worldwide are struggling to keep afloat in the wake of
+and currencies sunk across developing economies.
+Nations worldwide are struggling to keep afloat in the

-jobs since December 2007.
-In China, the world’s fastest-growing economy, urban unemployment grew 12
+their jobs since December 2007.
+In China, the world’s fastest-growing economy, urban unemployment grew

 ).